Aim For The Ace! (1979)

 The film is filled with technological objects of the past.
 All those “objects” of arcades, movie theaters, bad frame glasses, the synth soundtrack itself, …bad art decor... all these things that show the decay of the Japanese 1970s into the 1980s.

-Brandon Adamson, writer of www.altleft.com, fantasizes about a white America that could return to a space-age culture of the 1950’s.
+Brandon Adamson, writer of www.altleft.com, fantasizes about a white America that could return to a space-age culture of the 1950s.
 It’s not so much of an actual ideology with principles, but a subcultural term, “alt-left,” or a classification of an artistic lifestyle, curated by Adamson.
-Aim for the Ace! could be compared as a Japanese version of this alt-left aesthetic.
+Aim for the Ace! could be compared to a Japanese version of this alt-left aesthetic.
 It’s nostalgia clashing with fine art.

-...The bustling train, the old architecture, the strangers walking by. ...I was paying close attention to all the “hyperobject” in details.
-Not the plot, but of the medium of the film, and the colors I experienced.
+...The bustling train, the old architecture, the strangers walking by. ...I was paying close attention to all the “hyperobjects” in detail.
+Not the plot, but the medium of the film, and the colors I experienced.

 My Japanese speaking and writing is very elementary.
 I can pick up words like a kid and can understand simple concepts.
 If you don’t know the language, however, it’s better to turn off the subtitles and watch the movie without it.
 The best art can be understood through a simple, universal, and ignorant language.
 I wasn’t even paying attention to the English subtitles.
 I was hearing the screams and the foreign chants.

 I could tell the movie was made for a young female audience.
-Often kiddie excitement is attached to it, abandoning adults to enjoy the film (depending, if this only applies to Japanese adults who are kids too).
-The life of these young Japanese, belong in the system of a post-fascist system.
-Day after day, test after test, the students obtain all the knowledge of the world, and then using their bodies for competition.
+Often kiddie excitement is attached to it, abandoning adults to enjoy the film (depending, this only applies to Japanese adults who are kids too).
+The life of these young Japanese belongs in the system of a post-fascist system.
+Day after day, test after test, the students obtain all the knowledge of the world, and then use their bodies for competition.
 It’s not an attitude based upon, “individual work effort,” but a discipline among the Japanese people.
 Hiromi and Maki are happy with their lives, even though a normie white person might call their lifestyle, “national socialism.”
-It’s an incredible irony I witnessed throughout the film, thinking to myself, “there is no way Sarah should emulate this behavior if she’s going to be living in the hipster part of West Philadelphia.”
+It’s an incredible irony I witnessed throughout the film, thinking to myself, “There is no way Sarah should emulate this behavior if she’s going to be living in the hipster part of West Philadelphia.”